If you've ever flown on an airplane, you know well the following 'in-the-event-of-an-emergency' directive by heart:

 Not because I'm unwilling to listen + respect other people's pontificatin'...

-But rather, because many of us can arrive at those same numbers ourselves by taking a single, honest look around our own workspace: you've got those teachers tap-dancing to the the tune of Involved Commitment, and those who ain't got no time fo' dat that jig.
+But rather, because many of us can arrive at those same numbers ourselves by taking a single, honest look around our own workspace: you've got those teachers tap-dancing to the tune of Involved Commitment, and those who aren't, just don't have the time to dance in general!

 Now, stress is one thing.
 Everyone hits pockets of stress.